 How to get started:

-Students apply and register for online courses in the same way they do for on campus courses.
+Students apply for online courses in the same way they do for on campus courses.
+The difference in registration is only the ticket number.

-All courses use the Blackboard course delivery system.
+All courses use the Canvas course delivery system

 For more information about individual courses, contact the current instructor of the course.